raytheonbbn/maude-hcs/README.md

 git reset .gitmodules
 git reset maude_hcs/deps/dns_formalization
 ```
+In the command above set `<branch>` either to `pwnd.cp1` to reproduce challenge problem 1 results,
+or to `pwnd` for the latest version.

 The above should create a new file named sparse-checkout under .git/modules/maude_hcs/deps/dns_formalization/info/
 and tell it to only include certain directories such as `Maude/src`.